Grant call: International mobility and cooperation

 Details about the grant

 Students/fellows/researchers at UiO may apply for grants covering research and competence-increasing activities or attendance at relevant conferences abroad, or, courses or short-term visits to international research groups, lasting from two to eight weeks.
 We also support visits from international researchers/students to UiO to foster international collaborations.
-The proposed activity should take place within 12 months of the application deadline, meaning that if you apply by the 15th of February 2018, the stay should take place 2018.
+The proposed activity should take place within 12 months of the application deadline, meaning that if you apply by the 15th of September 2018, the stay should take place before September 2019.

 Applications for longer visits may be considered, although these cannot expect to be fully financed.
 For Personal Overseas Research Grants ranging from 3-12 months, we kindly ask that you consider applying for funds at the Research Council of Norway or Erasmus+.